Robust Development Methodologies (II)

 Do not worry!

-We got you covered: pre-commit
+We got you covered: pre-commit does exactly what its name

 implies.
 It will run a serie of checks prior to committing.
 In order to install